Fleet Tracking for Small Business: What It Actually Costs in 2026

 The inflection point where Samsara's features justify its cost is around 30+ vehicles with CDL drivers and DOT compliance needs.
 Below that, you are almost certainly overpaying.

-Start with AirPinpoint.
+Start with Airpinpoint.
 If you outgrow it, you will know — and you will not be locked into a 3-year contract when you do.

 Our Solution